hratx-blue-ocean/GoThere/README.md

 Before beginning any work on new features, pull from the main branch to update your local code to the most recent version:

-1. switch to the main branch
+1. Switch to the main branch
 ```sh
 git checkout main
 ```

-2. pull most recent commits
+2. Pull most recent commits
 ```sh
 git pull origin main
 ```

-create a new feature branch if needed
+ Create a new feature branch if needed
 ```sh
 git checkout -b <new branch name>
 ```
 otherwise

-3. switch to the feature branch
+ Switch to the feature branch
 ```sh
 git checkout <branch name>
 ```